SUSTAINABILITY Global Industry Standard on Tailings Management GISTM

-Gold Fields is committed to implementing the 77 requirements set by the Global Industry Standard on Tailings Management (GISTM) developed by the PRI, ICMM, and UNEP.
-The ICMM has allowed for a three-year implementation period (August 2023) for Extreme and Very high consequence facilities and an additional two years for other facilities (August 2025).
+Gold Fields is committed to implementing the 77 requirements of the Global Industry Standard on Tailings Management (GISTM) developed by the PRI, ICMM, and UNEP.
+The ICMM has allowed for a three-year implementation period (August 2023) for Extreme and Very high-consequence facilities and two additional years for other facilities (August 2025).
 In addition, all tailings storage facilities (TSFs) that are not in a state of safe closure will be in conformance with the GISTM by August 2025.

+Our Tailings Management Governance Framework, finalised in March 2023, aligns with the GISTM and details the roles, responsibilities and accountabilities for tailings management.
 Executives have been appointed in each of our four regions to fulfil the role of Accountable Executive as required by the GISTM.
-Gold Fields will appoint Responsible Tailings Facility Engineers (RTFEs) at an operations level throughout 2021.
-The role descriptions, responsibilities, and minimum qualifications of the RTFE roles are being finalised.
+In addition, Gold Fields has appointed Responsible Tailings Facility Engineers (RTFEs) at all of its operations.

-The GISTM requires independent technical review boards (ITRBs) to be in place for TSFs with consequence classifications of ‘Extreme’ or ‘Very High’ and senior independent technical review for all other TSFs.
-Gold Fields has an established ITRB at its Cerro Corona mine.
-The terms of reference for the ITRB at Cerro Corona are being updated in line with the GISTM.
+The GISTM requires ITRBs to be in-place for TSFs with consequence classifications of ‘Extreme’ or ‘Very High’, and senior independent technical review for all other TSFs.
+From 2006, Gold Fields previously established an ITRB for Cerro Corona.
+In 2022, an additional ITRB was implemented for Tarkwa.
+The ITRBs meet on a minimum annual basis.

 Risk assessments are required for all TSFs per the GISTM.
-Gold Fields is in the process of developing a TSF Risk Assessment Guideline to align with the GISTM requirements.
-The risk assessments for all active TSFs will be updated, refined, and completed in 2021.
+Gold Fields is developing a TSF Risk Assessment Guideline to align with the GISTM requirements.
+The risk assessments for the priority TSFs will be updated, refined, and completed by Q1 2023.